ableplayer/ableplayer/README.md

 -------------------------------

-The source JavaScript files for Able Player are in the */scripts* directory, and are combined into several different files (in the */build* directory) using [npm][] and [Grunt][]:
+The source JavaScript files for Able Player are in the */scripts* directory, and the source CSS files are in the */styles* directory.
+These source files are ultimately combined into several different files (in the */build* directory) using [npm][] and [Grunt][]:

 ```sh